openvinotoolkit/npu_plugin/src/vpux_compiler/docs/chapters/generated/dialect/_VPUIP.md

 ### VPUIP buffer type to describe the buffer tiling
 This type of buffer is used together with the ClusterTiling operation
                            to describe a tile operation between clusters
+### VPUIP Sparse Buffer Type
+This object represents a set of memory references that compose sparse data
 ## Operation definition

 ### `VPUIP.AbsUPA` (vpux::VPUIP::AbsUPAOp)